laszewsk/mlcommons/benchmarks/cloudmask/experiments/rivanna/README.md

 node> time make requirements
 ```

-This command takes about 1 minute to execute.
+This command takes about 5 minutes 10 seconds to execute on rivana

 ## Obtain the data